Vietnamese pronouns: True pronouns

-True pronouns are categorized into two classes depending on if they can be preceded by the plural marker chúng, bọn or các.
+True pronouns are categorized into two classes depending on if they can be preceded by the plural marker chúng, bọn, or các.
 Like other Asian pronominal systems, Vietnamese pronouns indicate the social status between speakers and others in the conversation in addition to grammatical person and number.

-The table below shows the first class of pronouns that can be preceded by pluralizer.
+The table below shows the first class of pronouns that can be preceded by a pluralizer.
 The parenthetical information next to these pronoun forms indicates information about the social status between the speaker and another person (or persons).
 Thus, "inferior to superior" indicates that the speaker is in an inferior or lower social status with respect another person (such as the hearer) who is in a superior or higher social status.
 The label "familiar" indicates that the speaker and another person are in a closer relationship such as between family members or between close friends.
 The label "intimate" refers to a very close relationship such as that between spouses or lovers.

+Tôi was an archaic noun meaning "servant", as in vua tôi ("the monarch and his servants").
+There are parallel self-deprecating first-person pronominalizations of words for "servant" in other languages, such as 奴 (nù) in Eastern Min and 僕 (boku) in Japanese.
+Tôi is often used formally and conveys the connotation of equal status, regardless of age.
+Another word with the same semantic development is tớ, although it is used informally among similarly aged peers.

+Mình is still used as a noun with its original meaning, "body".
+It is also used as a reflexive pronoun in all persons.
+For example, Tôi biết mình không giỏi ("I know I (myself) am not good"), Nó tự hỏi mình ("They ask themselves").

 The first person tôi is the only pronoun that can be used in polite speech.
 The first person ta is often used when talking to oneself as in a soliloquy, but also indicates a higher status of the speaker (such as that of a high official, etc.).
-The other superior-to-inferior forms in the first and second persons (tao, mày, mi, bay) are commonly used in familiar social contexts, such as among family members (e.g. older sister to younger sister, etc.).
+The other superior-to-inferior forms in the first and second persons (tao, mày, mi, bay (or bây)) are commonly used in familiar social contexts, such as among family members (e.g. older sister to younger sister, etc.).
 These forms are otherwise considered impolite, and various forms of pronoun avoidance such as using kinship terms are used instead.
-The third person form nó (used to refer to animals, children, and scorned adults, such as criminals) is considerably less arrogant than the second person forms tao, mày, mi, bay.
-The pronoun mình is used only in intimate relationships, such as between spouses.
+The third person form nó (used to refer to animals, children, and scorned adults, such as criminals) is considerably less arrogant than the second person forms tao, mày, mi, bay (or bây).
+The pronoun mình, when referring to the singular first person, is used only in intimate relationships, such as between spouses.